jmim25/jmim25/README.md

 PHP / MYSQL / SQLite

-CodeIgniter 4 / Laravel 11
+CodeIgniter 4 / Laravel 12 / FilamentPHP 3

 The future is open !!!!